klahnakoski/mo-sql-parsing/README.md

 ## Project Status

-December 2023 -  I continue to resolve issues as they are raised.
-There are [over 1100 tests](https://app.travis-ci.com/github/klahnakoski/mo-sql-parsing), that cover most SQL for most databases, with limited DML and UDF support, including:
+October 2024 -  I continue to resolve issues as they are raised.
+There are [over 1200 tests](https://app.travis-ci.com/github/klahnakoski/mo-sql-parsing), that cover most SQL for most databases, with limited DML and UDF support, including:

   * inner queries,
   * with clauses,